CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Understanding Agent Specification

-\textbf{1.
-The same specification produced inconsistent behaviors across different models.} As shown in Fig.~\ref{fig:Pilot_Eco}, for all specification variants (\textit{Economist}, \textit{Common}, and \textit{Blank}), models exhibited varying choice frequencies without consistency.
-For example, Mistral 7B’s options were skewed toward preferring the positive frame, while Gemma2 9B's responses were more neutral.
-Similarly, Fig.~\ref{fig:Pilot_teacher} shows inconsistent choice frequency distributions across models for both the \textit{Teacher} and \textit{Blank} conditions.
+We make the following key observations.
+First, \textbf{the same specification produced inconsistent behavior across models.} As shown in Fig.~\ref{fig:Pilot_Eco}, for all specification variants (\textit{Economist}, \textit{Common}, and \textit{Blank}), agents powered by different models exhibited significantly different response patterns (Chi-square test, $p<0.01$).
+For example, Mistral 7B's responses were heavily skewed toward preferring the positive frame, while Gemma2 9B's responses were more neutral.

-\textbf{2.
-Implicit specification did not reliably yield expected behaviors.} As shown in Fig.\ref{fig:Pilot_Eco}, the \textit{Economist}, expected to be less susceptible to framing effects, often exhibited equal or greater framing effects than the \textit{Common}.
-For instance, in Mistral 7B, the choice frequency distribution for the \textit{Economist} was more heavily skewed toward preferring a positive frame compared to the \textit{Common}, indicating a greater framing effect—contradicting real-world expectations.
-Similarly, as shown in Fig.\ref{fig:Pilot_teacher}, the \textit{Teacher}, expected to grade fairly regardless of framing, instead favored positively framed answers.
-Both GPT-4o Mini and Mistral 7B showed choice distributions skewed toward the positive side, indicating the \textit{Teacher} failed to provide accurate and unbiased grading, deviating from its intended specification.

-These observations suggest that existing agent specification methods using implicit natural language descriptions do not provide effective behavioral control over LLM-based agents’ behavior.
-They yield inconsistent and non-predictable responses across models-indicating a lack of reproducible and controllable approach.
+\textbf{Second, implicit specification did not reliably yield expected behaviors.} For example, we expect \textit{Economist} agents to be somewhat less susceptible to framing effects than \textit{Common} agents, due to their domain expertise~\cite{Nudge2008}.
+Furthermore, \textit{Economist} agents should behave substantially differently from \textit{Blank} (default) agents, while \textit{Common} agents’ behavior should more closely resemble that of \textit{Blank} agents, since economic expertise is relatively rare in the general population.
+However, across the four models we tested, only GPT-4o agents pass these two simple heuristic checks.
+The three Mistral-based agents behave quite similarly; in the DeepSeek model, \textit{Economist} agents are more susceptible than \textit{Common} agents; and in the Gemma model, \textit{Economist} agents’ behavior is closer to \textit{Blank} agents than to \textit{Common} agents (See Appendix~\ref{pilot-stat} for detailed statistical results).